TongueToe/LegaLabTutorial/Instructions/4_EEGAnalyses.md

 disp(['p-value: ' num2str(p)]);
 ```

+### 4.8.3 Analysis of Variance (ANOVA)

-3. **Analysis of Variance (ANOVA)**: ANOVA is a statistical test used to compare means across multiple groups or conditions.
+ANOVA is a statistical test used to compare means across multiple groups or conditions.
 It determines whether there are significant differences between the means and provides information on which specific groups differ from each other.
 ANOVA assumes that the data follows a normal distribution and that variances are homogeneous.
 Here is a resource on ANOVA: [ANOVA YouTube Video](https://www.youtube.com/watch?v=-yQbZJnFXw&t=4s).
 NOVA is a statistical test used to compare means across multiple groups or conditions.
 It determines whether there are significant differences between the means.

 ```matlab
 % Perform one-way ANOVA